Toidi357/RidePool/README.md

  ## For Developers

- Do all the above steps, but also instll SQL Lite browser and set it to point to backend/instance/myinstance.db to view the database while the app is running.
+ Do all the above steps, but also instll SQLite browser and set it to point to backend/instance/myinstance.db to view the database while the app is running.

+ If you've made a change to the database models in model.py and would like to update the database:

+ `flask db migrate -m "message"`

+ `flask db upgrade`